Dialysis: Planning for Renal Replacement Therapy

 Most patients with stage 3 and 4 CKD will never progress to ESRD.
 Preparing this entire group would strain limited resources and subjects many patients to unnecessary emotional duress and procedures.

 There is limited publication on the stage specific risk of reaching ESRD.
-It appears, however, that the majority of patients with stage 2-4 CKD will never require RRT.
+It appears, that only a minority with stage 2-4 CKD will ever require RRT.
 In one of the more recent studies, Keith and colleagues found that 1.1%, 1.3%, and 19.9% of patients in stage 2, 3, and 4 CKD required RRT after 5 years of follow-up whereas the rate of death in these groups was 19.5%, 24.3%, and 45.7% over the same period (Kaiser Permanente Northwest Division database).

 Though increased age decreases the likelihood of progression to ESRD and RRT, other risk factors have garnered interest as positive predictors of renal decline.
 These include male sex, calcium, phosphorus, serum albumin, hemoglobin, blood pressure and others.
 Of these, baseline eGFR and proteinuria are the most important.
-Proteinuria in particular is the single most important risk factor for ESRD progression.
+Proteinuria is the single most important risk factor for ESRD progression.
 This has been shown in multiple prospective studies in patients with and without diabetes.
-Thus, there is tremendous heterogeneity in outcomes for CKD population depending on age, proteinuria and other factors.

 At minimum, one should consider the patient’s age, level of renal function, rate of decline in eGFR, and level of proteinuria when considering who to prepare for RRT.